khyox/draftGenomes/README.md

 It has been tested successfully in ~TB downloads with several interruptions.

+### Installing

+Just clone the GitHup repository or, even more easier, download the script.

 ### Running

-`taxid2wgs.py` just requires a Python 3 interpreter.
+`draftGenomes` just requires a Python 3 interpreter.
 No other packages beyond the Python Standard Library ones are needed.

 The output files have the format: `WGS4taxid{include}-{exclude}.fa` where `{include}` is the taxid of the root of the taxonomical subtree of interest while `{exclude}` (optional) is the taxid of the root of the excluded taxa in that subtree.
 Both taxids are options of the script.